yachevsky/toolBag/README.md

 ## Acknowledgments

-* Far all those YouTube tutors from all around the world
+* For all those YouTube tutors from all around the world